9 Reasons A New Home Entry Door Is The Right Choice (and how to choose the right one)!

 If your door's weatherstrip seal is inadequate, you can buy a replacement at pretty much any hardware store.
 Just make sure you don't settle for a cheap weatherstrip option.

-Compression weatherstrips, in particular, guarantee a tight and effective seal, ensuring that your door is airtight.
+Compression weatherstrips, particularly, guarantee a tight and effective seal, ensuring your door is airtight.

-While door insulation, glass, and the weatherstrip seal are the essential factors in ensuring an efficient door, there are plenty of other factors to consider when choosing a new entry door.
+While door insulation, glass, and the weatherstrip seal are essential in ensuring an efficient door, there are plenty of other factors to consider when choosing a new entry door.

 By the way, energy-efficient windows are just as important as efficient doors!
 If you want to know more, read our guide to replacing windows.